humoridze/Rainbow-Freeze/README.md

 # Rainbow Freeze Script

 ## Description
-This script was created to eliminate freezes during the gameplay of Tom Clancy's Rainbow Six
+This script was created to eliminate freezes during the gameplay of Tom Clancy's Rainbow Six.

 ## Interaction with the Script
 1. **Language Selection**